Industry

 A walkthrough on when to equip a short code over a 10DLC

-So which kind of number do you need?
+So which type of number do you need?
 That depends on your desired use case.
-Short Codes are best when an application is sending out the same SMS to many different people in any commercial grade capacity and Long Codes are better for small scale two way communication.
+Short codes are best when an application is sending out the same SMS to many different people in any commercial grade capacity (application-to-person, or A2P), while long codes can be better for small-scale two-way communication.

 Let’s consider a few factors that will help us identify which type of number is best for your business.